omertarikcicek/dbs-outcomes-logistic-regression/README.md

 Project Overview

-This project simulates a clinical dataset of patients undergoing Deep Brain Stimulation (DBS) and evaluates predictors of postoperative complications using logistic regression modeling.
+This project simulates a clinical dataset of patients undergoing Deep Brain Stimulation (DBS) and evaluates predictors of postoperative complications using logistic regression modeling in R.

-The objective was to demonstrate reproducible clinical data simulation, regression modeling, and visualization workflows in R.
+The goal is to demonstrate reproducible clinical data simulation, regression modeling, and visualization workflows.

 Methods

-Simulated cohort: n = 120 DBS patients
+Simulated Cohort: n = 120 DBS patients

 Variables included: